Welcome to my profile,

 My practice space is a 10-15 minute walk from Epping Underground Station on the Central Line, and is well served by a number of bus routes.
 A wide car park is located two minutes walking from the practice and it is free after 6pm and Saturday morning.

-For my work with Children and Young people I offer an equipped (camera monitored) play-room.
+For my work with Children and Young people the same camera monitored room is equipped as play-room.

 If you have any questions or concerns, or would like to arrange an initial consultation, please feel free to contact me by email: firstname.lastname@example.org or phone: 0781 7565837 or simply use the email button on this page.
 If I can't be reached immediately, I will get back to you as soon as I can.